aws-samples/multi-pipeline-serverless-web-application-with-cdk/Readme(kor).md

 $ cd main-frame
 $ npm install
 $ cdk deploy --all --outputs-file ./cdk-outputs.json # type y if ask soemthing, takes about 10 min.
+$ # If there is error, please check belows
+$ # 1. cdk bootstrap aws://ACCOUNT-NUMBER/REGION
+$ # 2.
+Did you make lambda name with 'helloword'
 $
 $ # wait to complete main-frame
 $ cd ../devteam2-frame